Landing Page Best Practices

 2. Focus your headline on benefits

 Your landing page isn't the place to showcase why you're the best company.
 Instead, use it as an opportunity to highlight the benefits of your product or services, including the offer.
-The headline is your first opportunity to tell visitors what they can expect on the rest of the page.
-If the headline isn't immediately clear or relevant to them, they'll leave the page.
+The headline is your first opportunity to tell visitors what they can expect on the rest of the landing page.
+If the headline isn't immediately clear or relevant to them, they'll leave the landing page.

 3. Match it to your ad